 F.M.U.
-Public Safety is here to serve and protect you.
-We appreciate your questions and comments as we continue to evolve our public safety plan.
+Campus Safety is here to serve and protect you.
+We appreciate your questions and comments as we continue to evolve our campus safety plan.

-You may request a printed copy of this report by contacting the Public Safety Department 305-626-3771.
+You may request a printed copy of this report by contacting the Campus Safety Department 305- 626-3771.